17871787/nutrient-data-v2/BACKLOG.md

 39. Create mobile-optimized card layouts [mobile]
 40. Implement responsive typography scaling [mobile]

-## Implementation Priority
+## Implementation Status
-Items #1-3 will be implemented in the first iteration, focusing on foundational typography and visual hierarchy improvements that will benefit the entire application.
+✅ Items #1-3 implemented in first iteration
+✅ Items #4-6 implemented in second iteration

+## Implementation Notes
+- Items #1-6 have been implemented with feature toggles
+- Typography improvements use HTML classes: beta-heading-styles, beta-letterspace
+- Soft shadows replace borders via enableSoftShadow flag in designFlags.ts
+- All features can be toggled independently for A/B testing